cicovic-andrija/notes/rust-prog-lang.md

 - Compiled, statically typed language.
 - Expression-based language.
+- Offers strong memory safety guarantees.
+- Supports some functional and OOP constructs.
-- No concept of a null value exists in the language.
+- The concept of a null value does not exist.

 ## Common Programming Concepts